Listen to this story

 I was six years old in 1991 when I was rolled into a small operating room in New York City.
 The nurse held up a mask and pantomimed inhaling deeply.
 I nodded and breathed in the noxious gas.
 My last thoughts before I drifted off to sleepy-land were: That was stinky.
 This bed-thing is hard.
 I hope they give me a softer one soon.
 Then everything went black and the surgeon began to cut and drill.

 I was a keenly visual child.
 As one of the rare few who are born totally deaf — my audiogram had “no reaction” across the board — I understood and interacted with the world with my four other senses.
-I used a combination of Signed Exact English (SEE) and American Sign Language (ASL) as my main mode of communicating.
+I used a combination of Signed Exact English (SEE) and American Sign Language (ASL) as my main modes of communicating.
 With those who didn’t know Sign, I gestured to make myself understood.
 Communication was easy as I divided my time between deaf and hearing people.
 Deafness never felt like a burden.
 It was simply a part of me, a benign variance like hair color.
 The way I saw it, some people were deaf and some were hearing.
 That was that.

 I wasn’t insensible to sound’s existence.
 As well as being heard, sound can be felt.
 I danced along to the pulsating vibrations as the speakers blasted samba and bossa nova during my parents’s Brazilian parties.
 I felt the rumble of my mother’s voice as she put my hand to her throat to show me what voices were like.
 The rest of it — the sounds of talking, of birdsong, of babies crying — was out of my reach, an abstraction.
-This never bothered me because I was content with what I did perceive.

 So, when I say getting a cochlear implant changed the course of my life, I am not exaggerating.
 It introduced a new dimension to my life, which isn’t always a pleasant experience.